 Be ready to shill out at least 10 dollars in you want any thing on the map at all.

-By Jeff in Pullman WA
+By Idaho Jeff

 I am a new boater, and all my experienced boating friends have encouraged me to familiarize myself with the areas I want to visit, so I checked out this app.
 I was specifically looking at the Spokane river as it flows out of Lake Coeur d' Alene and the charts are simply all wrong.
 It shows depths of 0-2 feet where there are docks visible on the map and I know for a fact that the area is completely navigable with an average depth suitable to most personal watercraft.
 Now I'm bummed because I'm unsure whether I can trust this technology or not.
 What's the deal?

 Lowrance plotter sync doesn't seem to work 4/5

 Giving this four stars as the app is solid in general but the new functionality in this release for plotter sync to Navcio units doesn't seem to work.
 It keeps saying my plotter card is not right and it's a brand new Navionics update card that works fin in the plotter and with updates on the computer.
 Was really looking forward to this functionality talked to Navionics support and they didn't even know they had released this yet.
 Hope they get it resolved soon otherwise this app is great.